Shompole Wilderness, Shompole Conservancy, Lake Magadi

 River activities are subject to height of river

-The above rates are for East African Residents – please contact us for non-resident rates and high season rates for residents
+The above rates are for East African Residents – please contact us for non-resident rates

 Please contact us to make a booking